caiettia/Thesis-Project/project2/README.md

-# Project 2
-In this project, we will be looking at various regularization techniques, and how they can affect the efficiency of prediction for regression.

 ## Background
 At a high level, regularization is a method in which one is able to determine values for weights or select variables.
 In application, this is an optimization problem with constraints applied to the vector of weights,![Betas](https://raw.githubusercontent.com/caiettia/Thesis-Project/main/project2/beta_weights.gif),in a given problem.
-So, when a regularization method is utilized, we are either doing so to account for strong multi-collinearity between features in our regression, or we are accounting for the need to learn more parameters for our model than independent observations in the data set.
-All in all, regularization as it is seen below is done to improve the predictive power of our regression by manipulating the parameters of each model.
+So, when a regularization method is utilized, we are doing so to account for strong multi-collinearity between features in our regression, or we are accounting for the need to learn more parameters for our model than independent observations in the data set.
+All in all, regularization as it is seen below is done to improve the predictive power of our regression by manipulating the estimators of each model.

 ## Ridge
 Ridge regularization, referred to as L2, is a form of regularization that combats some of the shortcomings of Ordinary Least Squares (OLS)